Piracy in the Sulu and Celebes Seas: 2000–2014

 Throughout the turn of the millennium, the threat of piracy remained high, with re-occurring attacks on small vessels and raids of towns and businesses on coastal villages in Sabah, mostly attributable to groups of the southern Philippines, as the main types of piratical activities.
 At the time, specifically the 2000 Sipadan kidnappings received a lot of international media attention, resulting in an increased engagement of anti-piracy measures by the Malaysian government.
 Subsequently, the Malaysian government increased their law enforcement agencies and established naval bases in the following years that can be found today in Semporna, Sandakan, Lahad Datu and Tawau.
 These efforts (combined with e.g. the signing of ReCAAP and an increase in the number of law enforcement personnel showed some success and lead to a decrease in incidents.
 Soon, on a global scale, piracy in Southeast Asian waters was outnumbered by Somali piracy.

 However, in the years of 2009-2014 an upswing in the number of attacks can be attributed to Southeast Asia again, mainly due to incidents in the Strait of Malacca and South China Sea, but also raids on towns, settlements and offshore businesses re-emerged as a security threat in the Sulu and Celebes area after 2010.
 In 2014, then, the Philippine government signed a peace deal with the MILF, that includes details about disarmament of the fighters.
 Yet, violence continues due to other reasons, such as attacks by other violent groups such as Abu Sayyaf or dissatisfied MILF members.

 Regarding the nature of piracy in the Sulu Sea, attacks are mostly perpetrated by small teams of less than ten people, which are usually well-armed.
 Overall, incidents tend to be more violent than their counterparts in other areas of the world, often killing their victims by shooting them or having them jump over board, leaving them to drown.
 Weapons used by pirates include normal handguns and rifles such as AK47, M16, M1 Garand, and FN FAL Pirates almost exclusively target small vessels, including fishing vessels, passenger ships and transport vessels.
 While the pirates primarily aim to steal personal belongings, cargo and fishers' catch, they also take hostages for ransom.
-Especially in recent years, there has been a rise of incidents of these kind (see section below.
+Especially in recent years, there has been a rise of incidents of these kind.
 Moreover, pirates sometimes take the vessels' outboard motors or the vessel in its entirety, either to sell later or to keep for themselves.

 Responses by affected nation states in the region tap into the following three different categories: maritime operations, information sharing and capacity building.
-While the nation states have been historically reluctant to collectively act, upholding traditional ASEAN-principles of non- interference and sovereignty, the developments and outside pressure demanded action.
+While the nation states have been historically reluctant to collectively act, upholding traditional ASEAN-principles of non-interference and sovereignty, the developments and outside pressure demanded action.
 Information sharing increased with the adoption of RECAAP in September 2006, and even though Malaysia and Indonesia are no contracting parties, they still engage with reporting incidents and sharing information.